drew2323/strategy-lab/README.md

 2. **Discussion and Feedback**: Use the issues section for ongoing discussions, feedback, and collaborative refinement of strategies.

 3. **Strategy Documentation**: Each strategy should be documented in detail on the Wiki pages, including its parameters, implementation guidelines, and any relevant backtesting results.
-(Note: documentation either here or on (trading.mujdenik.eu)[trading.mujdenik.eu]
+(Note: documentation either here or on [trading.mujdenik.eu](trading.mujdenik.eu) - we will see what's better in practice)

 4. **Problem Reporting and Optimization**: Report any issues or suggest optimizations for existing strategies through the Issues section, providing relevant data and analysis to support your observations.